Sri Ramanujar: Production

-The film was produced by Seethalakshmi under the banner S. S. Films and Srinivasa Cinetone.
+The film was produced by Seethalakshmi under the banner YESSEL FILM CO and Srinivasa Cinetone.
 The film was directed by A. Narayanan.
 Va.
 Raa. wrote the dialogues.
 Velappan was in charge of cinematography while the editing was done by N. K. Gopal.
 Meenakshi Narayanan handled the audiography.

 A short film titled Athirshta Nakshathiram was also shown along with the main film.

 Soundtrack

 There were no separate music directors at that period.
 Lyrics were penned by Bharathidasan while the actors themselves rendered the songs with the company orchestra as background music.